OWI 1st Offense & PAC 1st Offense Another charge. Another real RESULT.

-Based on the testimony of the officers, and the argument by our attorney, the Court found our client Not Guilty of the OWI and PAC offenses.
-All of the charges from that case were dismissed!
+Based on the testimony of the officers, and the argument made by our attorney, the Court found our client Not Guilty of the OWI and PAC offenses.
+All of the charges were dismissed!

 Don’t leave your OWI or DUI to chance.
-Negotiating with a prosecutor will usually not result in the outcome you want – a dismissal of your charges.
+Negotiating with a prosecutor will usually not result in a dismissal of your charges.
 Instead, talk to our team of award-winning attorneys to get the best defense in your case.

 Remember, You Are Only Guilty If You Are Convicted.